Front page designs for websites or hero sections of your home page is prime real estate, but most website owners and marketers treat it like garbage.

 But that’s not why it’s listed here.

-It’s here because that home page is converting for Coach, and it’s kicking everyone else’s ass as you read this.
+It’s here because that home page is converting for Podia, and it’s kicking everyone else’s ass as you read this.

 Notice how Webflow makes you take action, right at the top?
 Name, email, password, and signup.